 According to our Youth Economy Report, kids and teens who are encouraged to save are far more likely to continue saving as adults.
 Our data shows that US children saved over $2.8 billion in 2020, which equates to 10% of their total income.

 From your teen's point of view, there are plenty of reasons to save.
-Whether they are looking to save up for their first car, a trip away with friends, or a new pair of trainers, getting started is the most important step.
-The good news is, you can help them with financial education and information on how to save.
+Whether they are looking to save up for their first car, a trip away with friends, or a new pair of sneakers, getting started is the most important step.
+The good news is you can help them with financial education and information on how to save.

 How to save money as a teenager: